u0d7i/n9h/reference-install/README.md

 ##### replacing busybox

 Native busybox lacks plenty of stuff.
-We can replac original `busybox` binary with the one, present in [busybox-power](http://maemo.org/packages/view/busybox-power/) package.
+We can replace original `busybox` binary with the one, present in [busybox-power](http://maemo.org/packages/view/busybox-power/) package.